 That said you might still be able to receive compensation even if you had a prior back injury.
 This is why it is important to get an experienced injury lawyer early on in the process.
 A knowledgeable lawyer can help you gather the evidence and procure access to experts who can help corroborate and strengthen your claim.

 Some types of back injuries may be relatively challenging to prove.
 Examples of such injuries are soft tissue injuries that may not be identifiable on diagnostic imaging tests.
 These injuries are diagnosed with physical examinations.
 There are some injuries that may be diagnosed using scans such as an MRI.
 Our lawyers will work diligently to make sure we have all the medical evidence in your case so you are able to receive maximum compensation for your losses.

-If you or a loved one has suffered a lower back injury in a car accident and are experiencing lower back pain as a result, please contact the Vaziri Law Group Personal Injury Attorneys to obtain more information about pursuing your legal rights.
+If you or a loved one has suffered a lower back injury in a car accident and are experiencing lower back pain as a result, please contact the Vaziri Law Group, APC Personal Injury Attorneys to obtain more information about pursuing your legal rights.
 Call us at (310) 777-7540 for a free consultation and comprehensive case evaluation.